hrantgartley/hrantgartley/README.md

 Currently a senior majoring in IT at the University of North Alabama

 * 🌍  I'm based in Florence, AL
-* 🧠  I'm learning NodeJS and Rust
+* 🧠  I'm learning NodeJS, Rust, and WX-Wdigets in C++
 * 🤝  I'm open to collaborating on projects that help me learn understanding these two technologies

 ### Skills